-- How to check the status of a money order (i.e., whether it’s been cashed): Use the money order inquiry system.
-You’ll need to enter the money order serial number to look it up.
+- How to check the status of a money order (i.e., whether it’s been cashed): See our research on how to track a USPS money order.

 - How to request a refund/replacement: Go to the Post Office and fill out and submit a PS Form 6401 Money Order Inquiry.
 It costs $5.95 to submit.
 If the Post Office determines the status of your money order, they’ll issue you a replacement.
 (You can also request a replacement if the money order is damaged, but not lost.
 You’ll need to visit the Post Office and provide the original money order and receipt.)

 - Source: USPS Money Orders, USPS Additional Services